 If you’re on this page, it likely means you’ve suffered damages in an auto accident in Georgia and want more information about your rights and options as a victim.
 You may have totaled your car, sustained serious personal injuries, or accumulated thousands of dollars in medical costs.
 An attorney can help you assess your damages and pursue compensation for these losses.
-Speak to the Atlanta accident attorneys at Butler Wooten & Peak LLP about your individual case for more specific legal information.
+Speak to the Atlanta motor vehicle accident attorneys at Butler Wooten & Peak LLP about your individual case for more specific legal information.
 In the meantime, use this FAQ section for some general facts about these types of claims:

 In our experience, we’ve encountered clients who did not notice injuries right away – even serious injuries like concussions.
 Sometimes injuries do not show immediate symptoms.
 We recommend seeing a doctor as soon as possible after an accident, just to be safe.
 Immediate medical attention can improve your prognosis for recovery and protect your rights should you later need to file a personal injury claim.